 Cutting and Twisting Ciabatta Breadsticks

-Preheat the oven during the 45 minute rest.
-Because these ciabatta breadsticks are so small, they don't need any time to rest after you cut them, so you want to make sure the oven is ready to go when they are!
+Preheat the oven during the 45-minute rest.
+These soft breadsticks don't need any time to rest after you cut them, so the oven should be ready to go when they are!

 Dust the top of the breadstick dough in the bowl with flour so it doesn't stick to the bowl as you tip it out.
 Then turn the dough out of the bowl and onto a generously floured surface so that the sticky, un-floured side is facing up.

 Dust the sticky top side of the dough lightly with flour too.
-Use flat hands to gently smooth the ciabatta into a large rectangle about 10x15 inches in size and 1 inch thick.
+Use flat hands to gently smooth the ciabatta into a large rectangle.

 Gently lift and stretch the edges and corners if you need to (a metal bench scraper can be helpful here!), but don't try to force the dough, you don't want to deflate it too much.